srinipunuru/samza-sql-tools/README.md

 ## Developing using Idea

-You can use intellij for developing datastream.
+You can use intellij for developing.
 You can build the intellij project files by running

 ```shell
 ./gradlew idea